gdw-workshop/2018_GDW_Workshop/exercises/Blast_exercise.md

    -remote \
    -out camel_ferritin.blastout

+# Open the file to screen (feel free to also try the commands `more`, `less`, `head`, or `tail` to read the file)
+cat camel_ferritin.blastout

-# Repeat the above search, but limit it to a specific species
+# Repeat the above search, but limit it to a specific species, e.g. alpacas
 blastp \
    -query camel_ferritin.faa \
    -db refseq_protein \